thetrung/fxhash-pfp-pixel/README.md

 ## Generate your token

-After you have setup your layers and are happy with them, run `generate.bat` or `generate.sh`, depending on the system you are on.
+After you have setup your layers and are happy with them, double click one of the included files `generate.bat` (Windows) or `generate.sh` (Mac and Linux), depending on the system you are on.

 This produces a `project.zip` file in the `dist-zipped` directory.
 This is the file you need to upload to fxhash to generate your token.